On the four-quark operator matrix elements for the lifetime of $\Lambda_{b}$: Abstract

 \section{Abstract}

 Heavy quark expansion can nicely explain the lifetime of $\Lambda_{b}$.
-However, there still exsit sizable uncertainties from the four-quark operator matrix elements in the power of $1/m_{b}^{3}$.
-In this work, the leading order results of the four-quark operator matrix elements $\langle\Lambda_{b}|(\bar{b}q)_{V-A}(\bar{q}b)_{V-A}|\Lambda_{b}\rangle$ and $\langle\Lambda_{b}|(\bar{b}b)_{V-A}(\bar{q}q)_{V-A}|\Lambda_{b}\rangle$ are obtained using full QCD sum rules.
-Contributions from dimension-0,3,5 are considered.
-It turns out that the contributions from dimension-3,5 are proportional to the mass of $u/d$ quark.
-Stable Borel region can be found, and for this reason, the uncertainties caused by the QCD sum rule parameters are small.
-The leading logarithmic corrections are also considered, which turn out to be a little destructive.
-Our results are close to the lower bound of the existing theoretical predictions.
+However, there still exist sizable uncertainties from the four-quark operator matrix elements of $\Lambda_{b}$ in $1/m_{b}^{3}$ corrections, which describe the spectator effects.
+In this work, these four-quark operator matrix elements are investigated using full QCD sum rules for the first time.
+At the QCD level, contributions from up to dimension-6 four-quark operators are considered.
+Our method of calculating high-dimensional operator matrix elements is promising to be used to resolve the $\Omega_{c}$ lifetime puzzle.